School of Library and Information Studies

 The School of Library and Information Studies recruits and prepares a diverse body of students for professional and leadership roles and responsibilities in library and information services who:

-1. Cultivate professional competencies that reflect an appropriate balance between theory and practice.
+- Cultivate and embody professional competencies that reflect an appropriate balance between theory and practice.

-2. Develop and promote high-quality services that are innovative, inclusive, and responsive to the needs of diverse communities.
+- Engage diverse communities to develop and promote high-quality services that are innovative, inclusive, and responsive to their needs.

-4. Advance and disseminate knowledge in library and information services.
+- Advance and disseminate knowledge in the library and information studies field.

-5. Advocate for the profession of librarianship and the dynamic, ever-evolving responsibilities of libraries in increasingly diverse and networked communities.
+- Advocate for the profession of librarianship and the dynamic responsibilities of libraries in increasingly diverse and networked communities.

 The programs of study leading to the degrees of Master of Library Science and Master of Arts in Library Science are accredited by the American Library Association.
 The master’s degree programs are designed to prepare information professionals who will:

-Informatics is the study and application of information, computer, cognitive, and organizational sciences to the arts, sciences, and professions.
-The Master of Science in Informatics program at TWU provides students with a adaptable, interprofessional, and interdisciplinary approach to the study of Informatics in a hybrid learning environment.
+Data Science and Informatics is the study and application of information, computer, cognitive, and organizational sciences to the arts, sciences, and professions.
+The Master of Science in Data Science and Informatics program at TWU provides students with an adaptable, inter-professional, and interdisciplinary approach to the study of Informatics in a hybrid learning environment.
 The program will provide students with the skills needed for success in high-demand professions and careers in the areas of Clinical Informatics, Data Science/Data Analytics, Cybersecurity, Health Studies, Sports Informatics, and Community Informatics.
-The program is delivered collaboratively by academic components including Computer Science, Nursing, Health Studies, Kinesiology, and Library and Information Studies.
+The program is delivered collaboratively by academic components, including Computer Science, Nursing, Health Studies, Kinesiology, and Library and Information Studies.

 Minors